 - Be responsive.
 When there's an issue, resolve it immediately.
-By waiting to resolve an issue can turn smaller problems into bigger ones.
+By waiting to resolve an issue can turn minor problems into bigger ones.

 - Be realistic.
-Some customers have expectations that are just aren't attainable.
+Not every sale is worth the cost involved in obtaining it.
+Some customers have expectations that aren't attainable.
 In that case, it may be necessary to try to reset the customer's expectations, or, if that isn't possible, to suggest that they may be happier by taking their business elsewhere.
-Not every sale is worth the cost involved in obtaining it.

 Measuring Customer Satisfaction

-- Taking direct feedback from the customer – as we do it for service industry viz. telecom service provider, white goods after sales service, etc.
+- Taking direct feedback from the customer: This is typically done in the service industry viz. telecom service provider, white goods after-sales service, etc.

-- Customer buying pattern – how many repeat orders, pattern around this & why there is a repeat order, consumption pattern.
+- Customer buying pattern: Measure the numbers of repeat orders, the pattern of repeat orders, the reason and the consumption pattern.
 Repeat orders indicate the customer is happy.
 If there are no repeat orders, brainstorming needs to be done to understand what will make the customer happy.

-- Track customer complaints– Keep track of customer complaint, there should be a defined procedure to track the customer complaints, how were they resolved, what is causing the complaint.
+- Track customer complaints: Keep track of customer complaints.
+There should be a defined procedure to track the customer complaints, how these complaints were resolved.

 In summary, Customer satisfaction can be improved by: